-QLeave administers the portable long service leave scheme for the Contract Cleaning Industry (Portable Long Service Leave) Authority, for workers and employers in Queensland's contract cleaning industry.
+QLeave administers the portable long service leave scheme (the scheme) for the Community Services Industry (Portable Long Service Leave) Authority, for workers and employers in Queensland's community services industry.

-The Authority was established under the Contract Cleaning Industry (Portable Long Service Leave) Act 2005 (the Act).
+The Authority was established under the Community Services Industry (Portable Long Service Leave) Act 2020 (the Act).
 For details of the annual mandatory reporting requirements for QLeave, refer to the QLeave - Building and Construction Industry (Portable Long Service Leave) Authority Annual Report 2023-24 at www.qleave.qld.gov.au.

-The scheme operates through a statutory authority that is governed by a Board with expertise in governance, finance and risk.
-Four Board members represent workers and employers in the contract cleaning industry.
+The scheme operates through a statutory authority that is governed by a Board with expertise in governance, finance and risk, with members who represent workers and employers in the community services industry.

 Under the Act, workers can accrue long service leave entitlements based on their service to the industry rather than just continuous service with a single employer.
-The portable long service leave scheme does not alter the entitlements of long-term employees but provides access for employees who, in the past, have not been able to accrue long service leave because of the nature of their work.
+The portable long service leave scheme does not alter the entitlements of long-term employees but provides access for employees who, in the past, were not able to accrue long service leave because of the nature of their work.

-The scheme commenced on 1 July 2005 and is funded by an actuarially informed levy that employers are required to pay.
-The current levy is 0.75% of ordinary wages of workers engaged by the employer in contract cleaning.
+The scheme commenced on 1 January 2021 and is funded by an actuarially informed levy.
+All community service industry employers are required to pay the levy of 1.35% on the ordinary wages of their eligible workers.